fermiparadogs/abbielatonio/README.md

-- 👋 Hi, I’m @abbielatonio
+- 👋 Hi, I’m Abbie
-- 🌱 I’m currently learning Express, React and Node JS
+- 🌱 I’m currently learning MongoDB, Express, React and Node JS

 <!---
 abbielatonio/abbielatonio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.